 Message from the Chair

-The Department of Psychiatry has a three-part mission: to provide regional leadership in clinical care, to educate and train medical students and residents, and to sponsor nationally recognized research.
+The Department of Psychiatry has a three-part mission: to provide regional leadership in clinical care, to educate and train the next generation of clinicians and scientist, and to sponsor nationally recognized research.
 We are able to achieve these goals through our collaboration with The Robert Larner, M.D., College of Medicine, and the State of Vermont.

 Our faculty are enthusiastic teachers.
 We are proud of our rich tradition in training residents and now offer a unique integrated child and adolescent residency training program emphasizing family-based pediatric psychiatry and research.
 A culture of curiosity and learning is evident in all our academic activities, from core medical student rotations to departmental conferences to resident seminars.
 We expect our residents to learn and to teach, which in turn enhances their professional development.

-Research in child psychopathology has produced the internationally recognized Child Behavior Check List (CBCL) and investigates the genetics of attention deficit and hyperactivity disorders.
+Research in child psychopathology has produced the internationally recognized Child Behavior Check List (CBCL) and developmental neuroscience through our participation in the national ABCD study and others.
 Research in geriatric psychiatry utilizes functional MRI to investigate the neurobiology of aging and develop cognitive enhancing agents.
-Research in chronic pain includes the use of functional neuroimaging to study the effects of CBT on the neural correlates of chronic pain.
 Resident participation is strongly encouraged with significant research selective time allowed in the the second and fourth years of training.

 Location & Facilities

-Located in Burlington, the University of Vermont and teaching hospital partner The University of Vermont Medical Center serve as Vermont’s academic medical center.
 The Department of Psychiatry is located on the University Health Campus at 1 South Prospect Street in Burlington.
 Learn more about living in Burlington.
 As a network department within the University of Vermont Health Network

-The Department of Psychiatry, in conjunction with The University of Vermont Medical Center, operates two clinical locations in Burlington.
+The Department of Psychiatry, in conjunction with The University of Vermont Health Network, operates clinical locations in Burlington.
 One at the Medical Center Campus, and one at University Health Center Campus.